Florida town seeks nudist vacationers from Europe

-ORLANDO, Fla A west Florida community is spending $3,800 (2,421.31 pounds) in tax dollars to entice naked Germans to spend their summer vacations there.
+ORLANDO, Fla A west Florida community is spending $3,800 in tax dollars to entice naked Germans to spend their summer vacations there.

 The ads, to be placed in European publications, will promote the county's longstanding reputation as the nudist capital of America.